issar13/image-generator/go/README.md

-# Imraan Rainfall - Go Version
+# image Rainfall - Go Version

-This is a Go implementation of the Imraan interactive rainfall effect web application.
+This is a Go implementation of the image interactive rainfall effect web application.

 ## Features